Raboy-13/Raboy-s-Zombie-Apocalypse-Structures/README.md

 <div align="center">

-# 🏚️ Raboy's Zombie Apocalypse Structures
+# 🏚️ RZA Worldgen Pack

 This is the structure pack that pairs with Raboy's Zombie Apocalypse (RZA) Add-On.
 Import this into your world to generate the custom structures that naturally-generate around the world when RZA is active.